MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/Out-Null.md

 ## DESCRIPTION

-The `Out-Null` cmdlet sends its output to NULL, in effect, removing it from the pipeline and preventing the output to be displayed at the screen.
+The `Out-Null` cmdlet sends its output to NULL, in effect, removing it from the pipeline and preventing the output from being displayed on screen.

 ## EXAMPLES